History of the Breed There are varying yarns of the history of this wonderful breed. The

 their own line.
 It's not unusual for the sire to live hundreds of miles away.

-Do ask to see a photo of him and a copy of his pedigree. |
+Do ask to see a photo of him and a copy of his pedigree and health

 |